The Inspector-General for Emergency Management develops the Assurance Framework for Emergency Management in consultation with its sector partners.

 The Framework supports continuous improvement and promotes a coordinated sector-wide approach to assurance.

 Guided by the Framework and its four principles, Victoria’s emergency management sector will have a more coordinated, less burdensome and more valuable approach to assurance activities such as reviews, evaluations, monitoring and reporting.

 Read the Framework

-Assurance in Emergency Management provides a contemporary listing of select assurance activities mapped against risk and which are relevant to Victoria.
+The Assurance in Emergency Management online resource provides contemporary listings of select assurance activities mapped against risk and which are relevant to Victoria.